open-aac/openaac.org/_posts/2025-03-17-aac-ecosystem-gpa.md

   <h3>Extra Credit:</h3>
   - Do we need a knowledge base people can reference for repeat questions?
   - AAC User Census - Who could take on a project like that?
-How to safely assess the AAC population while honoring privacy?
+How to safely assess the AAC population while honoring privacy? <a href="https://communicationfirst.org/aac-counts/">See also Communication First's work</a>.
   - How to call out misinformation without being confrontational
-  - How do we foster a "big-tent" community where we can do better than just tolerate different ideas
+  - How do we foster a "big-tent" community where we can do better than just tolerate different ideas?
   - We won't make progress by "just can't even"-ing with opposing viewpoints, but we also need to be sensitive to those who have experienced past trauma and aren't in a place to engage

 <a class='named_link' name="advocacy"></a>